SulemanBhatti/SulemanBhatti/README.md

 ### Software Engineer | Full-Stack Developer | Critical Thinker | Observer

-- 🔭 I’m currently working on Frontend Development
+- 🔭 I’m currently working on Full Stack Development
 - 🌱 I’m currently learning new JS frameworks and libraries
 - 👯 I’m looking to collaborate on opensource and github
 - 🤔 I’m looking for help with data structures and algorithms